 Cyprus Seeds Grants

-The Cyprus Institute has received two grants from Cyprus Seeds for the commercialization of research applications of The Cyprus Institute, supporting the development of novel services in the field of art characterization (ARTES) and medical image processing (HPC-MIR).
+The Cyprus Institute has received two grants from Cyprus Seeds for the commercialization of research applications of The Cyprus Institute, supporting the development of novel services in the field of art characterization (ARTES) and medical image processing (TIER).

 SySma 4 Transition